coderbyheart/proto-lwm2m/README.md

 - All objects must define one `Time` property.
 - Objects must be `Multiple` instance.
 - Objects must be `Optional`.
-- Resources must be `Single` instance. `Multiple` could be useful in some cases, e.g. IP addresses, but until it is really needed, we do not support it.
 - Resources should only be marked as mandatory in case they must be published together (e.g. latitude and longitude).
 This allows devices to only update the values that have changed.